estruyf/blog-content/content/posts/2024-03-25-caching-dev-proxy-in-your-github-actions-workflows.md

 type: "post"
 ---

-In the previous post, I explained using the [Microsoft Dev Proxy](https://learn.microsoft.com/en-us/microsoft-cloud/dev/dev-proxy/overview) in a GitHub Actions workflow on a macOS runner.
+In the previous posts, I explained using the [Microsoft Dev Proxy](https://learn.microsoft.com/en-us/microsoft-cloud/dev/dev-proxy/overview) in a GitHub Actions workflow on a macOS and Ubuntu virtual machine.
 One thing I noticed is that the Dev Proxy installation fails in some runs.

 {{< caption-new "/uploads/2024/03/failed-installing-devproxy.webp" "Failed to install the Dev Proxy"  "data:image/jpeg;base64,UklGRmwAAABXRUJQVlA4WAoAAAAQAAAACQAABQAAQUxQSCQAAAABHyAUQPylgunHkEZExBIUtW0DVX11F7yq/MkMQ0T/Iz5CT3xWUDggIgAAALABAJ0BKgoABgABQCYlpAAC6NtvXKAA/v7o1BGKauyXgAA=" "900" >}}

 A way to solve this issue is by caching the Dev Proxy, and another benefit is that it speeds up your workflow.

 This blog post shows how to cache the Dev Proxy in your GitHub Actions workflows.
-By caching it, it will use the cached version if it is available, and if not, it will download and install it.
+By caching it, it uses the cached version if it is available, and if not, it will download and install it.

 ## Retrieving the latest Dev Proxy version number